 The Ricelytics website, on the other hand, largely provides summarized yet detailed information regarding the status of the local rice sector based on data gathered countrywide.
 Data about the country's rice industry, rice farmers, and farming practices from regional to municipal levels can be found on this website in just a few clicks.

 As modern strategies and technologies progress, agriculture is thriving with its flow.
-With a futuristic approach, the Institute envisions a digital-based transformation that would benefit adopting the multi-purpose seeder a machine that sows seeds uniformly - saying that this intervention would be helpful for them in the upland and rainfed areas," Batcagan recapped.
+With a futuristic approach, the Institute envisions a digital-based transformation that would benefit not only the agency but ultimately the country's rice farmers.